By Eric Johnson

 It will be borne in mind that once on a time, there was a marriage in Cana of Galilee; and on a careful reading of that transaction, it will be discovered that no less a person than Jesus Christ was married on that occasion.
 If he was never married, his intimacy with Mary and Martha, and the other Mary also whom Jesus loved, must have been highly unbecoming and improper to say the best of it (Journal of Discourses 4:259).

-Regardless, Jesus lived a sinless life and it is through the Atonement that everyone born in the world has a chance to go to one of three kingdoms of glory.
+According to Mormonism, Jesus lived a sinless life and it is through the Atonement that everyone born in the world has a chance to go to one of three kingdoms of glory.
 Yet Jesus had to earn his position.
 Apostle Richard G. Scott gives an overall summary of what Jesus did:

 Jesus Christ possessed merits that no other child of Heavenly Father could possibly have.
 He was a God, Jehovah, before His birth in Bethlehem.
 His beloved Father not only gave Him His spirit body, but Jesus was His Only Begotten Son in the flesh.
 Our Master lived a perfect, sinless life and therefore was free from the demands of justice.
 He was and is perfect in every attribute, including love, compassion, patience, obedience, forgiveness, and humility.
 His mercy pays our debt to justice when we repent and obey Him.
 Since with even our best efforts to obey His teachings we will still fall short, because of His grace we will be saved, “after all we can do” (“The Atonement Can Secure Your Peace and Happiness,” Ensign (Conference Edition), May 1997, p.
 53).